-If you can see the span is up and active status, it means successful installation.
-Otherwise, please check the setting files and physical connections.
+If you can see the span is up and active and not "In Alarm", it means successful installation.
+Otherwise, please check the configuration files and physical connections.

 4. Dialplan edit

 You should make sure that the context "from-isdn" and "from-internal" are in extensions.conf.
 Here a simple example is given: